Bowie Seamount: Indigenous people

-To the Haida, the indigenous people who played a key role in establishing the Bowie Seamount Marine Protected Area, the submarine volcano is called SGaan Kinghlas.
+To the Haida, the indigenous people who played a key role in establishing the Bowie Seamount Marine Protected Area, the submarine volcano is called SG̱aan Ḵinghlas.
 In Haida language it means "Supernatural Being Looking Outward".

 Haida have long recognized seamount as a special place.
-Gidansda Guujaaw, former President of the Council of the Haida Nation, has said: "SGaan Kinghlas represents a shift in recognizing the need for respect and care for the Earth.
+Gidansda Guujaaw, former President of the Council of the Haida Nation, has said: "SG̱aan Ḵinghlas represents a shift in recognizing the need for respect and care for the Earth.
 This is a very significant turning point in reversing the trends that have been leading to the depletion of life in the sea."

 Marine hazard

 Given its shallow depth, Bowie Bank is a potential marine hazard.
 Waves up to 27 m high have been recorded along the British Columbia Coast during heavy weather, enough to expose the bank by wave troughs and cause devastation to any vessel transiting the seamount.
 For this reason, Environment Canada has recognized Bowie Seamount as a hazard to navigation, and it is avoided by shipping vessels.